Morning Parade: Airplay, press and critical acclaim

 "Shake the Cage", from their new album, Pure Adulterated Joy, was featured in Konami's football video game Pro Evolution Soccer 2015, having been earlier featured in an official trailer.

 They have also received praise from MTV, Vogue., and AbsolutePunk.

 Breakup

-In a Facebook posting, on 4 December 2014, the band announced they were calling it quits.
+In a Facebook posting, on 4 December 2014, the band announced they were breaking up.

 Their former bass guitarist, Phil Titus, died on 9 March 2023, at the age of 36.